-Oxford Divorce Attorneys & Oxford Divorce Lawyers
+Oxford Divorce Attorneys & Divorce Lawyers

 Our Oxford divorce lawyer is currently offering a flat fee for a non-contested divorce in Talladega or Calhoun County.

-- $290 for uncontested divorces without children
+- $390 for simple uncontested divorces without children

-- $390 for uncontested divorces with children
+- $490 for simple uncontested divorces with children

 To get a quick and simple divorce in Oxford, you and your spouse must be in agreement about all marital issues.
 If you are not in agreement then you will need to file something called a contested divorce.
 The fees for a contested divorce are much higher and the process takes a very long time.
 There are multiple hearings in most cases as well, since the judge in your case has to decide all of your issues.
 For a contested divorce, you can contact our office to get a retainer quote and we will explain the process further.

 To start the process for an uncontested divorce you should fill out a questionnaire on our website or contact us to email or mail you one.
 It is not usually necessary to meet in one of our offices and there should not be any hearings once it is filed due to an agreement already being executed.
 However, our Oxford divorce attorney will be happy to speak to you over the phone the same day you call or set up an appointment in one of our offices, if necessary.

 To get an uncontested divorce in Oxford, both parties must be in complete agreement and willing to sign all of the divorce paperwork that we prepare.
 The papers we prepare include a settlement agreement, which can be as simple as you keep your property and they keep theirs or can address such things as joint property distribution, custody, and child support.
 As long as both of you are in agreement and willing to sign paperwork and return it to us to file electronically, then you can get an uncontested divorce in Oxford and never have to go to Court or take a day off work.
 You can get your divorce decree finalized by just signing and executing paperwork and getting it back to our office.